soneiko/soneikoo/_posts/2022-03-04-node-depths.md

  **Solution**

  I don't know exactly, what technique is used in solution.
 Because it has inspiring ideas from such theories like Recursion, DFS, Divide&Conquer and Dynamic Programming.
-Beautilly, solution itself is very concise.
+Beautifully, solution itself is very concise.
 Just look at the code, it doesn't require additional explanation.
  ```python
 def nodeDepths(root, depth=0):
     if not root: